 I am sorry to hear about your mother's health issue.
 To answer your question; a stay under the Visa Waiver Program (ESTA) cannot be extended, unless there is an emergency medical situation (but it must be on the part of the applicant.
-I do not believe your mother's medical situation qualifies for...Read more »
+I do not believe your mother's medical situation...Read more »

 Yes, she is able to travel abroad as long as she not only filed her I-131 (Document for advance parole), but also received it.
 If she just filed and is waiting for it while her AOS is pending, if she travels, her adjustment of status application is considered to be abandoned, and unfortunately, she...Read more »

 Years back, my son's mother got her US citizenship through a marriage fraud and later on applied for my then 1 year old son for US citizenship.
 I ratified the consent to go ahead to grant my son US citizenship through an overseas consulate.
 Today my 6 year old son has US citizenship but I feel...
 Read more »

 I am not aware of the process that would allow a minor to renounce their citizenship.
 Parents are not allowed to make this decision on behalf of their children.
 A child must be at least 16 years of age to present himself at the US consulate abroad and request renunciation of h their citizenship....Read more »

 Unfortunately,being an international student and having a social security card are not sufficient, on their own, grounds to apply for Green Card.
 There should be family, business, investment, or other relationship that would be a basis for a legal permanent residence (Green Card).
 I would...Read more »